 There’s no fee to enter Glasgow Cathedral so if you combine it with the nearby Necropolis and St. Mungo Museum it’s possible to have a very interesting afternoon in the city for next to no cost.

-3. Glasgow Green
+Glasgow Green & People’s Palace

 Glasgow Green is a large 55-acre park situated in the heart of Glasgow.
 Due to its location it’s one of the most-used green spaces in the city, but it has other accolades including being the oldest park in Glasgow (King James designated it a park in 1450) and the city’s main event space.

 Two major events that draw tens of thousands of people each year are the TRNSMT Music Festival and the World Pipe Band Championships, but even these don’t draw as many people as the star of the show – The People’s Palace.